Open Govt

 BOH Office Hours: Tuesday, Wednesday and Thursday 8:00am to 1:00pm

-The Transfer Station will be closed on the following holidays: New Year’s Day - Martin Luther King Day - President’s Day - Patriot’s Day - Memorial Day - Juneteenth - Independence Day - Labor Day - Columbus Day - Veterans’ Day - Thanksgiving Day - Day after Thanksgiving - Christmas
+The BOH Office and Transfer Station are closed on the following holidays: New Year’s Day - Martin Luther King Day - President’s Day - Patriot’s Day - Memorial Day - Juneteenth - Independence Day - Labor Day - Columbus Day - Veterans’ Day - Thanksgiving Day - Day after Thanksgiving - Christmas

 Previous meetings: